BloomBooks/analytics-postgreSQL/README.md

 You should be able to do the same thing using the command line tool, but we were having issues with it. https://www.postgresql.org/docs/10/static/app-pgdump.html

+## Additional metadata backup
+We are also storing some other files which were helpful during the initial creation and setup of the database.
+These files are in the AdditionalMetadataBackup directory.
+Much of this likely duplicates table, view, and trigger creation script already included in bloomsegment.schema.backup, but we wanted to store both to be safe.